PBS: History

+In 1981, the Federal Communications Commission began allowing PBS to permit and accept corporate logos used for underwriting spots, mainly for sponsors, foundations and organizations.
+The logos used for underwriting had later evolved in 1982 to run commercials, mainly for sponsorship.

+In 1988, a proposal to PBS was ratified in July 1989, as the original term used for underwriting spots, "public television stations" was too generic for audiences, so it was changed to "viewers like you".
+Two years later, a proposal for 1990 allowed major shows for 1991, like the Mark Russell comedy specials, Sesame Street, Washington Week in Review, Wall Street Week, Mister Rogers' Neighborhood, Austin City Limits, Nova and Nature automatically credit Corporation for Public Broadcasting in its underwriting credits, although most dropped it by the late 1990s.

 In 1994, The Chronicle of Philanthropy released the results of the largest study on the popularity and credibility of charitable and non-profit organizations.
 PBS ranked as the 11th "most popular charity/non-profit in America" from over 100 charities researched in the study conducted by the industry publication, with 38.2% of Americans over the age of 12 choosing "love" and "like a lot" for PBS.

 Since the mid-2000s, Roper Opinion Research polls commissioned by PBS have consistently placed the service as the most-trusted national institution in the United States.
 A 2016–2017 study by Nielsen Media Research found 80% of all US television households view the network's programs over the course of a year.
 However, PBS is not responsible for all programming carried on public television stations, a large proportion of which may come from its member stations—including WGBH-TV, WETA-TV, WNET, WTTW, WQED, WHYY-TV, Twin Cities PBS—American Public Television, and independent producers.
 This distinction regarding the origin of different programs on the service presents a frequent source of viewer confusion.

 In December 2009, PBS signed up for the Nielsen ratings audience measurement reports, and began to be included in its primetime and daily "Television Index" reports, alongside the major commercial broadcast networks.

 In May 2011, PBS announced that it would incorporate breaks containing underwriter spots for corporate and foundation sponsors, program promotions and identification spots within four breaks placed within episodes of Nature and NOVA, airing episodes broken up into segments of up to 15 minutes, rather than airing them as straight 50- to 55-minute episodes.
 The strategy began that fall, with the intent to expand the in-program breaks to the remainder of the schedule if successful.

 In 2011, PBS released apps for iOS and Android to allow viewing of full-length videos on mobile devices.